-The Graduate Research and Academic Development Centre (GRAD Centre) was established in early January 2017, with strong support from the Senior Management of the National Institute of Education, Singapore.
+The Graduate Research and Academic Development (GRAD) Centre was established in early January 2017, with strong support from the Senior Management of the National Institute of Education, Singapore.

-The GRAD Centre falls under the purview of the Office of Graduate Studies and Professional Learning (GPL).
-It is directed by the Head of the GRAD Centre and managed by the GRAD Centre Manager.
+The GRAD Centre falls under the purview of the Office of Graduate Studies and Professional Learning (GPL), and is directed by Assistant Dean, Graduate Student Development.
 Centre services, workshops, and other academic activities are supported by a dedicated team of Higher Degree (HD) student volunteers, NIE faculty members, LIBRIS, and part-time consultants.

 The establishment of the GRAD Centre is a key milestone in NIE’s efforts in promoting a culture of “Learning Differently, Leading Change” amongst our graduate students.
 As you participate in GRAD Centre activities, I wish you a most fruitful and enjoyable journey as an NIE/NTU graduate student!